 Robert A. Baker, director and conductor

 Composer, theorist and conductor of new music, Robert A. Baker's compositions have been performed at festivals and conferences in North America and Europe including the St. Magnus Festival (UK), Jihlava International Choral Festival (Czech Rep.), Festival "Giuseppe Rosetta" (Italy), and Miami New Music ISCM.
 His music is published by Musikverlag Zimmermann (Germany), SCI Journal of Music Scores (USA), and the Canadian Music Centre.
 As a theorist, his research focusses on 20th-Century analysis, particularly music by Wolfgang Rihm, Henri Dutilleux, and Pierre Boulez, and his writing has appeared in Perspectives of New Music, and Circuit musique contemporaines.
-Robert holds a Ph.D. in Composition from McGill University, and is currently Assistant Professor of Theory and Composition at The Catholic University of America. www.robertabaker.net
+Robert holds a Ph.D. in Composition from McGill University, and is currently Assistant Professor of Theory and Composition at The Catholic University of America in Washington, D.C. www.robertabaker.net

 Jeff Cortazzo, trombone